zen-xu/ghostty/docs/sequences.md

   * ✅ - Implementation is complete and considered 100% accurate.
   * ⚠️  - Implementation works, but may be missing some functionality.
 The details of how well it works or doesn't are in the linked page.
+In many cases, the missing functionality is very specific or esoteric.
+Regardless, we don't consider a sequence a green checkmark until all known feature interactions are complete.
   * ❌ - Implementation is effectively non-functional, but ghostty continues in the face of it (probably in some broken state).
   * 💥 - Ghostty crashes if this control sequence is sent.